-Particulars For the year ended March 31, 2024 For year ended March 31, 2023 Short-term employee benefits 69.05 63.05 Post-employment benefits (Refer note a) 03.03 Total 69.05 63.05
+Particulars For the year ended March 31, 2025 For the year ended March 31, 2024

+Short-term employee benefits 83.88 69.05

+Post-employment benefits (Refer note a)

+Total 83.88 69.05

-- (a) The remuneration to the key managerial personnel does not include the provisions made for gratuity, as they are determined on an actuarial basis for the Company as a whole. - (b) All decisions relating to the remuneration of the Directors are taken by the Board of Directors of the Company, in accordance with shareholders' approval, wherever necessary.
+(a) The remuneration to the key managerial personnel does not include the provisions made for gratuity, as they are determined on an actuarial basis for the Company as a whole.

+(b) All decisions relating to the remuneration of the Directors are taken by the Board of Directors of the Company, in accordance with shareholders' approval, wherever necessary.